 Remember, any battle is easy fighting in groups.
-Connect with like minded people online or locally to make a robust network and support system.
-Work in collaboration with your community, women and girls to create a gender equal world.
-Volunteer with organizations who are working in your locality to eliminate gender discrimination or to empower women.
+Connect with like-minded people online or locally to make a robust network and support system.
+Work in collaboration with your community, women, and girls to create a gender-equal world.
+Volunteer with organizations that are working in your locality to eliminate gender discrimination or to empower women.

 Be an advocate of women empowerment and gender equality.
 Present yourself in your home, school, college, workplace, or community as a change maker.
-Talk about social and cultural customs which impair women’s rights and freedom.
+Talk about social and cultural customs that impair women’s rights and freedom.
 This will help you to create your own identity as a change agent as well as will influence others around you to reflect on their lives and beyond.
-You alone may not be able change everything, but can influence many people to think out of the box and to take actions.
+You alone may not be able to change everything but can influence many people to think out of the box and to take action.